Bhabiji Ghar Par Hain!: Critical reception

 Since the show's inception in 2015, it has garnered positive reviews and acclaim from the critics and viewers alike.
 In 2015, TVR ratings confirmed that Bhabiji Ghar Par Hai! had higher viewership than the popular reality show Bigg Boss, which had the same time-slot and was hosted by actor Salman Khan.
 Bhabiji Ghar Par Hai! is one of the most-watched sitcoms in Pakistan.

 In a 2016 interview, the show's director Shashank Bali acknowledged that when Shilpa Shinde left the show and Shubhangi Atre was roped in for the role of 'Angoori', the show's ratings declined.
 He said, "Viewers were so involved with the original cast.
 When Shilpa got replaced, the connection broke with the viewers; hence we dropped in numbers.
 Now we have again recovered the original rating".

 In 2017, the show's publicity was questioned when co-actress, Shilpa Shinde participated in Bigg Boss.
 In an interview, a reporter asked actor Aasif Sheikh whether Shilpa Shinde's participation in Bigg Boss 11 publicised the show, to which Aasif Sheikh replied, "Our show is doing good, which is what matters.
 Publicity is publicity whether it is good or bad".

 According to DNA, Bhabiji Ghar Par Hai! is a top-ranking sitcom on local primetime television.
 In 2018, union minister Kiren Rijiju in his tweet, stated he and his wife are enthusiastic followers of Bhabhiji Ghar Par Hai!

 Catchphrases used by the characters, particularly Angoori's "Sahi Pakde Hain", Vibhuti's "I am sa-a-ah-ree (a humorously exaggerated take on "sorry")...I'm really, really sah-ree", that of Saxena Ji's "I like it", Happu Singh's "Arre Dada" and Masterji's "Sanskar naam ka cheez hai ki nahi" have become popular outside the show.

 Aasif Sheikh who plays the role of Vibhuti Narayan Mishra in the show has been acknowledged by World Book of Records London for Performing More than 300 Different Characters in a single running Television show on 19 October 2021.

+In a 2023 interview, actor Aasif Sheikh also revealed that when Bhabi Ji Ghar Par Hain debuted, nobody was confident about it and thought it would not run beyond six months.
+He said, “We had never imagined that Bhabi Ji would run for 8 years and would complete 2000 episodes.